pszujewski/ostep/README.md

 # Event-Based Concurrency

 The event loop is a common api for implementing concurrency without the need for multiple threads, and therefore locks, semaphores or condition variables. nodejs implements this model.
-A basic event loop
+A basic event loop:

 ```c
 int main()